 In the second verse, Abraham addresses his servant.
 Of this servant, you read: piastował (he held) w jego rodzinie (in his family) godność zarządcy (the position of steward) całej posiadłości (of all possessions).
 The slave in question was one of chief authority under Abraham; as a trusted servant, he would have watched over Abraham’s possessions.

 Abraham wishes for his servant to take an oath.
 In the remainder of the second verse, Abraham says to the servant: połóż mi twą rękę pod biodro (place your hand under my hip).
 More literally, połóż mi twą rękę can be understood as place unto me your hand.
-It would appear that what is in question here is the placement of the servant’s hand on Abraham’s genitals, the source of posterity (source); such an act would have rendered the oath that the servant was about to take solemn.
+It may be that what is in question here is the placement of the servant’s hand on Abraham’s genitals, the source of posterity; such an act would have rendered the oath that the servant was about to take solemn.
 As such, biodro serves as a euphemism.

 From verse 3, przysięgnąć na Pana is to be understood as meaning to swear by the Lord.
 Abraham begins to tell the servant what he wants from him: chcę, żebyś mi przysiągł na Pana, Boga nieba i ziemi (I want you to swear to me by the Lord, God of heaven and earth), że nie weźmiesz dla mego syna Izaaka żony spośród kobiet Kanaanu (that you will not take for my son Isaac a wife from amongst the women of Canaan).
 Weźmiesz (you will take) is the second-person singular of the perfective future of wziąć.

 In verse 4, Abraham makes clear from where a wife is to be chosen for Isaac: from his own native land.
 He tells the servant to go there to choose the wife.
 Pójdziesz (you will go) is the second-person singular of the perfective future of pójść.

 - niebiosa (pl.), heavens